Amp-Lab-at-VT/Stylophone/2022-10-3-Stylophone.md

 1. Design a square wave generator using TLC555 that produces different frequencies with different resistor values.
 2. Design an audio amplifier that drives the speaker.
 3. Design a low-frequency sine wave generator for vibrato effect.
-4. Power everything with a USB c connector.
+4. Power everything with a USB C connector.

-[//]: # Design Decisions
+[//]: #Design Decisions

 [//]: ## Design Misc